Colorado State Highway 134

 State Highway 134 (SH 134) is a 27.163 mi long state highway in northern Colorado.
 SH 134's western terminus is at SH 131 in Toponas, and the eastern terminus is at U.S. Route 40 (US 40) north of Kremmling.

 Route description

 SH 134 begins in the west at Toponas and proceeds eastward entering Routt National Forest after three miles (5 km).
 From there the road climbs gradually for roughly thirteen miles to an elevation of 9527 ft at Gore Pass.
 At Gore Pass the route moves into Arapaho National Forest through which it passes for roughly three miles before leaving National Forest Service land.
 SH 134 continues for approximately eight more miles to its eastern terminus at US 40 six miles (10 km) north of Kremmling.

 History

 The routing was originally part of the route SH 84.
 Then, after the U.S. Routes were established, to avoid confusion with US 84, the route was renumbered to SH 134 in 1968.
 There have been no major routing changes since SH 84 was established.

+Climate

+Porcupine Creek is a Remote Automated Weather Station located beside Colorado State Highway 134, near Lynx Pass Campground.